Statistical Models for Repeated Categorical Ratings: The R Package rater

 All of the models presented in this paper can be directly related to the original Dawid--Skene model. \autoref{fig:relationships} shows the relationships between the models implemented in the package, which are coloured blue.
-The hierarchical model can be seen as a `partial pooling' model where information is shared about the performance of the raters.
-The Dawid--Skene model can then be seen as the `no pooling' extreme where all raters' error matrices are estimated independently, while the homogeneous model is the completely pooled variant where one error matrix is fitted for all of the raters.
+The hierarchical model can be seen as a `partial pooling' model where information about the performance of the raters is shared.
+The Dawid--Skene model can then be seen as the `no pooling' extreme where all raters' error matrices are estimated independently, while the homogeneous model is the other extreme of complete pooling where one error matrix is fitted for all of the raters.
 In addition, the class-conditional model is a direct restriction of the Dawid--Skene model where extra constraints are placed on the error matrices.